 Undergraduate Research and Travel Awards

-The Undergraduate Research and Travel Awards were established in 2017 with gifts to the UCLA Phonetics Lab from former undergraduates Cheng Cheng & Loke Tan, and Vernon Austel.
+The Undergraduate Research and Travel Awards were established in 2017 with gifts to the UCLA Phonetics Lab from former undergraduates Cheng Cheng & Loke Tan, and Vernon Austel, and have since benefited from an additional gift to the department from Joan Payden in honor of Kay Devonshire.
 They offer funding for undergraduate research and research/conference travel in the form of awards.
 Applications are jointly reviewed by the Phonetics Lab Director and the Director of Undergraduate Studies, and are accepted on a rolling basis through out the year.

 To apply, please download and fill out the application form.
-Completed applications can be mailed to the Director of Undergraduate Studies, Professor Sun-Ah Jun, or printed out and submitted to the UCLA Linguistics Front Office in 3125 Campbell Hall.
+Completed applications can be mailed to the Director of Undergraduate Studies or printed out and submitted to the UCLA Linguistics Front Office in 3125 Campbell Hall.
 Successful applications will include:

 - a project title and description;